-Being born and raised on the island of Curaçao, Kasper has a great interest and motivation to contribute to civil works and research in the (former) Dutch Antilles and the larger Caribbean region.
-He is well aware of cultural differences in the Caribbean and can navigate these well to deliver the best results.
-He is fluent in Dutch, English, Spanish and Papiamentu and knows the cultures of the region well.
+Born and raised on Curaçao, Kasper has a deep motivation to contribute to civil works and research in the (former) Dutch Antilles and the wider Caribbean region.
+Fluent in Dutch, English, Spanish, and Papiamentu, he is well attuned to the cultural differences across the Caribbean and skilled at navigating them to deliver the best results.

-Kasper has great analytical and research skills.
-He obtained a Doctorate degree of the Delft University of Technology (2018) with his dissertation titled ‘Advancing Methods for Evaluating Flood Risk Reduction Measures’.
-His research is often multi-disciplinary, combining both engineering and economic principles.
-With his work, he contributed to flood management projects in the Netherlands, Texas (United States), Grenada, Singapore and Vietnam.
+Kasper has strong analytical and research skills.
+He earned his Doctorate from Delft University of Technology in 2018 with the dissertation “Advancing Methods for Evaluating Flood Risk Reduction Measures.”
+His work is often multi-disciplinary, integrating engineering and economic principles.
+Through his research, he has contributed to flood management projects in the Netherlands, Texas (United States), Singapore and Bangladesh.
+Kasper remains active in the academic community as a reviewer for scientific journals in the field of flood management, continues to publish results in the broader field of water management, and supervises students in related research projects.

 Since 2024, Kasper is supporting the Curacao Port Authority with the preparation and execution of works in the port.
 The works include the design and construction of new mooring dolphins , maintenance and renewal of sections of quay walls and the restoration of revetments.
 In his role, Kasper prepares technical bidding documents, manages the tendering phase and the following construction phase of the works.